gbmhunter/blog/content/programming/signal-processing/digital-filters/simple-moving-average-filters-smas/_index.md

 y[9] = \frac{x[11] + x[10] + x[9] + x[8] + x[7]}{5}
 \end{align}</p>

 Symmetric simple moving averages require `\(N\)` to be odd, so that there is an equal number of points either side.
 The advantage of a symmetric filter is that the output is not delayed (phase shifted) relative to the input signal, as it is with the left-handed filter. **One disadvantage of a symmetric filter is that you have to know data points that occur after the point in interest, and therefore it is not real time (i.e. _non-casual_)**.
-Most SMA filters use on stock market data use a left-handed filter so that it is real-time.
+Most SMA filters used on stock market data use a left-handed filter so that it is real-time.

 When treating a simple moving average filter as a FIR, the coefficients are all equal.
 The order of the filter is 1 less than the value you divide each value by.
 The coefficients are given by the following equation: